 Research shows that those most likely to commit occupational fraud are those that you would never suspect—with only 4% of perpetrators having a prior fraud conviction.
 However, there are a couple of commonalities among perpetrators listed below.

 - The average age of a perpetrator is 48 years old.
 (Hiscox)

 - 59.1% of men and 40.9% of women commit employee theft.
 (Statistic Brain)

-- Fraudsters who had been with their company more than 5 years tenure, stole twice as much ($200,000 median loss) compared to employees who were at their company only 5 years tenure.
+- Fraudsters who had been with their company more for at least 10 years stole a median of $200,000.
 (Association of Certified Fraud Examiners)

 - 56% of funds theft is perpetrated by women.
 (Hiscox)

 - Only 4% of perpetrators had a prior fraud conviction.
 (Association of Certified Fraud Examiners)

 - In 2018, owners and executives accounted for only 20% of cases but resulted in a median loss of $600,000.
 (Association of Certified Fraud Examiners)